FormingWorlds/PROTEUS/docs/source/usage.rst

      - Float
      - Greater than zero.
 Values outside of the valid range will be clipped.

+  * - ``star_rot_pctle``
+     - Rotation rate percentile for the star, relative to other stars of the same mass.
+     - False
+     - Float
+     - Between 0 and 100.

    * - ``star_spectrum``
      - The spectrum of the host star as observed today.
 These files may be obtained using the ``GetStellarSpectrum`` tool.
      - False